 Here at Skerton St Luke's we plan a fantastic range of educational trips to complement and extend our learning each academic year.
-You can read about the trips that we have planned for our next academic year below:
+You can read about the trips that we have had and that are planned for this academic year below:

 Borwick Hall Residential

-Year 6 plan to spend a few days at a Lancashire residential activity centre at Borwick Hall.
+Year 6 spent a few days at a Lancashire residential activity centre at Borwick Hall.

 Borwick Hall is an opportunity for the children and staff to work together in a completely different learning environment and try new activities such as climbing, rafting, canoeing and of course the infamous ‘pamper pole!’

 Ribchester Roman Museum

 Year 3 visited Ribchester Roman Museum in the summer term to enrich their ‘Romans in Britain’ History topic.